 I am tired of the same routine every day.

-As a stay-at-home mom, it can easily feel like every day is Groundhog Day.
+As a stay-at-home mom, it can quickly feel like every day is Groundhog Day.
 There would be weeks when I had no idea what day it was since it made no difference.
 Literally, every single day is the same!
 This hit its peak when we were in quarantine at home, and all we could do was play with toys, watch cartoons, and go for walks.
 I think I experience the “Sunday Scaries” more as a stay-at-home mom than when I had a job outside of the home because I would just be preparing to face another week where everything was exactly the same.
 I specifically remember once thinking, “If I have to heat up pancakes one more time this week, I will go insane!”
 But I heat up those pancakes every morning because they are my son’s favorite breakfast.

 I love my job.

 Despite all the challenges, I would never trade my time as a stay-at-home mom to my son for anything in the entire world!

 If you are a stay-at-home mom with these thoughts, they are 100% normal, and your feelings are valid.
 You have the hardest and most important job in the world.
 Please remember that there is nothing else more important than raising your children.
-While it may not always feel this way, you have the best job to have ever existed.
+While it may not always feel this way, you have the best job ever.